Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

         List<String> include = null;
         List<String> fields = null;
         List<String> orderBy = null;
-        // Optionally filter the node list.
         String where = null;
-        // Also include `source` in addition to `entries` with folder information on the parent node –
-        // either the specified parent nodeId, or as resolved by relativePath.
         Boolean includeSource = false;

         LOGGER.info("Listing folder {}{}", rootNodeId, relativeFolderPath);